nhs-england-tools/repository-template/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 - the name of the file will be `check-file-format.sh`
 - there will be a `pre-commit` runner installed by the [pre-commit](https://pre-commit.com/) framework using a make target
 - the GitHub Action will call the git hook `check-file-format.sh` script directly
-- and a couple of `Makefile` targets like `config`, `githooks-install` will be implemented to bootstrap the project
+- and a couple of `Makefile` targets like `config`, `githooks-config` will be implemented to bootstrap the project

 The intention of this decision is to guide any other git hook and GitHub Action implementations.